 Apart from that, many organizations also lack adequate security professionals to help mitigate and fight off such attacks.

-The modern threat landscape requires a much-needed shift in the way organizations tend to approach security.
+The modern threat landscape requires a much-needed shift in how organizations approach security.

-As insider threats continue to grow, it is crucial that organizations learn to protect themselves through a Multi-layer approach to endpoint security.
+As insider threats continue to grow, organizations must learn to protect themselves through a Multi-layer approach to endpoint security.